Ghost Imaging with Free Electron-Photon Pairs: Results

 \section{Results}

 With this experimental setup, we are able to acquire a ghost image of a cat-shaped mask (Fig.~\ref{fig:cat_sem}).
 The raw energy-filtered electron counts, Fig.~\ref{fig:cat_sem}(A), reveal the largely featureless silicon membrane sample, with a round intensity distribution corresponding to the size (diameter $\sim 31$ \textmu m) and shape of the incident electron beam.
 Inhomogeneities visible within the disc are the result of aberrations in the energy filter or contamination deposited on the membrane sample during alignment of the system.
 Filtering these electrons based on coincidence matching with the collected photons reveals a ghost image, Fig.~\ref{fig:cat_sem}(B), containing $N>10^5$ electron-photon coincidence events of the cat mask, Fig.~\ref{fig:cat_sem}(C).
 The data acquisition experiments were performed during an uninterrupted 6 hour session.
+The acquisition speed is primarily limited by the very low beam current (23~pA) required to prevent saturation of the time-resolved TP3 detector.
+With a cold-FEG source, providing higher brightness and improved monochromaticity, together with the next-generation TP4 detector~\cite{llopart2022timepix4_electron_detection}, it will be possible to operate at beam currents of $>$~1~nA, reducing the acquisition time by roughly two orders of magnitude.
+As already briefly discussed in the manuscript, the photon rate is also limited by an aperture that restricts the usable area of the parabolic mirror, whose surface quality and intrinsic geometry introduce spherical aberrations in imaging.
+Improving these optical elements will further shorten the required integration times.
 The post-processing procedure follows the same approach as in our previous work~\cite{preimesberger_experimental_2025}.

 The mask has dimensions of $\sim 500{\times}600$~\textmu m$^2$.
 The eyes of the cat, which constitute the smallest resolved features, measure $\sim 70 {\times}50$~\textmu m$^2$.
 Fabrication of the mask is described in the Supplemental Material.
 In our ghost image, we clearly resolve the features of the cat, including the eyes, ears, and tail.
 With a demagnification of $\sim 19 \times$ from the photon image plane to the electron sample plane, these features are on the order of a few \textmu m in the coincidence image.